yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass.md

 `sysupgrade` does not migrate the Quickstart tutorial from your old installation.
 To migrate it, copy the `/apigateway/webapps/quickstart` directory from your old installation (for example, `/opt/Axway/7.4.1/apigateway/webapps/quickstart`) to the same location in the new 7.7 installation (for example, `/opt/Axway/7.7/apigateway/webapps/quickstart`).

-### Migrate Single Sign On configuration files
+### Migrate single sign-on configuration files

 `sysupgrade` does not migrate SSO configuration files from your old installation.
-If you have configured Single Sign On for API Manager and/or API Portal you migrate it by copying the configuration files located in `apigateway/groups/group-x/instance-x/conf`  directory from your old installation (for example, `/opt/Axway/7.5.3/apigateway/groups/group-2/instance-1/conf`) to the same location in the new 7.7 installation (for example, `/opt/Axway/7.7/apigateway/groups/group-2/instance-1/conf`).
-These configuration files are:
+If you have configured single sign-on for API Manager or API Portal, you must migrate it manually.
+Copy the configuration files located in the `apigateway/groups/group-x/instance-x/conf`  directory in your old installation (for example, `/opt/Axway/7.5.3/apigateway/groups/group-2/instance-1/conf`) to the same location in your new 7.7 installation (for example, `/opt/Axway/7.7/apigateway/groups/group-2/instance-1/conf`).

+The configuration files are:

-service-provider.xml - This is configuration file for API Manager SSO
+* `service-provider.xml` - Configuration file for API Manager SSO

-service-provider-apiportal.xml - This is the configuration file for API Portal SSO
+* `service-provider-apiportal.xml` - Configuration file for API Portal SSO

-sso.jks - The keystore for SSO
+* `sso.jks` - Keystore for SSO

-trustStore.jks - The truststore for SSO related https communitcaitons
+* `trustStore.jks` - Truststore for SSO related HTTPS communications

-This needs to be repeated for each instance configured with SSO
+You must repeat this for each instance configured with SSO.